lesterong/tp/docs/UserGuide.md

 Format: `event -u DAYS`

-* The days refer to the number of days from the current date.
+* The days refer to the number of days after the current date.
 All events within this time frame will be displayed.
+Events oncurring on the day the command is entered will not be displayed.
 * The days **must be a positive integer** 1, 2, 3, ...

 Example:
-* `event -u 5` displays all events taking place in the next 5 days ordered by date.
+* `event -u 5` when used on `22-10-2022` displays all events taking place in the next 5 days from `23-10-22` to `27-10-22` with both dates included.

 ### Viewing all events: `event -v`